 See Britt and Boustan’s extensive discussion (The Elephant, 53–60), although their conclusion is that this detail does not undermine the identification of the regal figure as Alexander the Great given the existence of descriptions of him with a beard.

-Much has been written about Julian’s Beard, especially by Julian himself; see M. P. García Ruiz, “Julian’s Self-Representation in Coins and Texts,” in Imagining Emperors in the Later Roman Empire, ed.
+Much has been written about Julian’s beard, especially by Julian himself; see M. P. García Ruiz, “Julian’s Self-Representation in Coins and Texts,” in Imagining Emperors in the Later Roman Empire, ed.
 D. P.W.
 Burgersdijk and A. J. Ross (Leiden, 2018), 204–33.
 Although many emperors of the fourth and fifth centuries were beardless, in comparison with the Ancient Roman era, beards were quite acceptable in society, see R. R. R. Smith, “Late Antique Portraits in a Public Context: Honorific Statuary at Aphrodisias in Caria, A.D.300-600,” JRS 89 (1999):155–89, at 183–84.
 Smith notes that in Late Antiquity, emperors wore beards when they were depicted in the context of a military campaign during which there is no time to shave.
 In representations of other senior figures, the beard symbolizes, according to Smith, that they work hard and have no free time.
 It appears that from the fourth century, Christianity also contributed to the return of the beard to fashion (I. Wood, “Hair and Beards in the Early Medieval West,” Al-Masāq 30 (2018): 107–116, at 112).
 For our purposes, it is important to note that Theodosius II, who lived during the first half of the fifth century (the approximate date of the Huqoq mosaic), is depicted on his coin with a short beard.

 M. P. Canepa, The Two Eyes of the Earth: Art and Ritual of Kingship Between Rome and Sasanian Iran (Berkeley, 2009), 198–99.

-Indeed, Balty suggests the same (“La ‘mosaïque,” 511).
+Indeed, Balty, “La ‘mosaïque,” 511, suggests the same.

 These are sources in which the name Antiochus is mentioned: Seder Olam 30 (C. Milikowsky, ed., Seder Olam: Critical Edition, Commentary and Introduction, 2 vols.
 [Jerusalem, 2013], 1:323) – a list of a number of kings without historical context; Genesis Rabbah 23:1 (Theodor and Albeck, Midrash Bereshit Rabba, 221)– Antiochus as the founder of Antioch; in Megillat Ta’anit, it is related about a holiday instituted in commemoration of the elimination of Antiochus’s siege (Megillat Ta͑anit 28th Shevat [Noam, Megillat Ta’anit, 115] ).
 Scholars are undecided as to whether this is a reference to Antiochus IV who visited Jerusalem )1Maccabees 1:21–23; 2Maccabees 5:11–16).
 In any case, in both of these sources it is not said that Antiochus put a siege on the city.
 Antiochus V, however, did put a siege on Jerusalem in 162 BC (1Maccabees 6:51–60), and this is what most scholars agree upon (Noam, Megillat Ta’anit, 298–300).

 H. Maguire, “Personal Adornment: Glory, Vainglory, and Insecurity,” in Transition to Christianity: Art of Late Antiquity, 3rd–7th Century AD, ed.
 A. Lazaridou and V. Mouseio (Athens, 2011), 43–47, at 45; S. MacCormack, “Change and Continuity in Late Antiquity: The Ceremony of ‘Adventus’,” Historia 21 (1972), 721–52, at 724, n.
-16 (you mention page 45?)
+16.